kariebi/students-decide/README.md

 [<img src="https://github.com/kariebi.png" width="50">](https://github.com/kariebi)
 <!-- Add more contributor images as needed -->

-We're excited to bring you **Student Dictates**, the ultimate platform for student participation and engagement.
+We're excited to bring you **Student Decides**, the ultimate platform for student participation and engagement.
 Let your voice be heard, and together, let's shape the future of our university!